LCBC-UiO/galamm/README.md

 ## Example

 This is a basic example briefly showing what the package can do.
+The goal is to understand how a latent construct develops with time.
+For details, see the vignettes, function documentation, and references.

 ``` r
 library(galamm)